Highlights

 - DiffuCoder (Apple): A diffusion-powered AI code generator that doesn’t just write in a straight line.
 It edits, revises, and restructures code like a real programmer.
 This flexibility makes it a powerful tool for developers.

-Together, these models show that diffusion isn’t just an experimental AI idea — it’s becoming a real, usable, and creative tool for the next era of large language models.
+Together, these models show that diffusion isn’t just an experimental AI idea — it’s becoming a real, usable, and creative tool for the next era of AI text generators and large language models.

 We’re not just witnessing an evolution of language models.
 We’re witnessing a creative leap.
 Diffusion LLMs aren’t trying to beat GPT at its own game.
 They’re playing a different one.